qiskit-community/qiskit-alt/README.md

 ## Motivations

-I judge it highly probable that Julia provides a uniquely high-productivty environment for developing high-performance Qiskit features.
-By high-productivty, I mean higher than Python.
+I judge it highly probable that Julia provides a uniquely high-productivity environment for developing high-performance Qiskit features.
+By high-productivity, I mean higher than Python.
 By high-performance, I mean competitive with C or Rust.
-I base the judgement both on the nature of Julia and of Qiskit.
+I base the judgment both on the nature of Julia and of Qiskit.
 In particular, Qiskit is built around a large number of complicated pure-Python types, rather than thin wrappers around standard numerical code.
-In the following, I present a selection of individual pieces of evidence to back up the judgement, omitting some of the most important because they require a longer discussion.
+In the following, I present a selection of individual pieces of evidence to back up the judgment, omitting some of the most important because they require a longer discussion.
 However, the overall argument is inevitably rather polemical.
-The only way to test the judgement is through experiments, such as this package.
+The only way to test the judgment is through experiments, such as this package.

 * Julia is developed largely by applied mathematicians.
 It is dedicated to correct, performant, technical, computing.